-The technology committee will act as the cross-functional group responsible to at least annually discuss, review and implement changes to the college's privacy and identity theft prevention program.
-The technology committee will report and recommend its changes to the President's Council so that privacy and identity theft prevention measures are known and made part of the control procedures in operation at the college by appropriate administrators
+The Technology Committee will act as the cross-functional group responsible to discuss, review, and implement changes to the College's privacy and identity theft prevention program at least annually.
+The Technology Committee will report and recommend its changes to the President's Council so that privacy and identity theft prevention measures are made known and included in the control procedures in operation at the College by appropriate administrators.

-HISTORY: Last Reviewed: 2/17/09
+HISTORY: Last Revised: 4/27/20

-Adopted: 2/17/09 Reviewed: -Revised: -
+Adopted: 2/17/09 Reviewed: Revised: 4/27/20